TUDSSL/WARio/README.md

 ## Using WARio
 The easiest way to start using WARio is through Docker containers.
 The **[artifact README](artifact/WARio-PLDI-2022-artifact/README.md)** associated with this repository goes through all steps needed to both evaluate and use WARio.
+Prebuilt Docker images are availible in the [Zenodo artifact](https://zenodo.org/record/6413018).